Employee Art Show History

-In 1994 Gayle Shipley, Director of Environmental Health and Safety, proposed that Western present a Staff Art Show.
 Dr. George Pierce, then Vice President of Business and Financial Affairs, took the idea to then President Karen Morse, who wholeheartedly embraced the idea.
-She provided funding for materials to construct the art display panels needed to hang the first show on April 14, 1995, but also continued to allocate an annual stipend to cover expenses for materials and supplies until her retirement in 2008.
+She not only provided funding for materials to construct the art display panels needed to hang the first show held on April 14, 1995, but also continued to allocate an annual stipend to cover expenses for materials and supplies until her retirement in 2008.
 Funding has continued to the present day, first from former President Bruce Shepard and now from President Sabah Randhawa with ongoing support from the Western Washington University Foundation.

-The annual show is sponsored by President Bruce Shepard, Western Washington University Foundation, Professional Staff Organization, and Business and Financial Affairs.
+The annual show is sponsored by President Sabah Randhawa, Western Washington University Foundation, and the Professional Staff Organization.